OctopusDeploy/OctopusClients/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Do not create new Issues in this repository
+about: This repository is a read-only mirror and is not monitored.
+title: ''
+labels:
+assignees: ''

+---
 # Do not create new Issues in this repository.

 Please send bug reports or enhancement requests to the Octopus Deploy [support team](https://octopus.com/support).